rajagp/iOS_MVC_MVP_MVVM_SampleApp/README.md

 - The unit test coverage is not complete but is is enough to get started.
 When running in test mode, the requests are stubbed out and responses returned from a local file bundled in the app.

 # Details
-The  presentation that discusses the various architecture patterns is available in the iOS_MVP_MVVM_Patterns.pdf located in this repo
+An overview of the patterns is available at http://www.priyaontech.com/2017/01/mvc-mvp-and-mvvm-patterns-on-ios/ There is also a PDF document (iOS_MVP_MVVM_Patterns.pdf) available in this repo that provides details on how the patterns are implemented in the context of the sample app.

 #Repo Structure
 * The *mvc folder* contains the Model View Controller (MVC) version of the app